 Per state law (T.C.A. § 49-6-1028), all districts must ensure that a project-based civics assessment is given at least once in grades 4–8 and once in grades 9–12.
-The project-based civics assessments are developed by the district to ensure students are being taught the learning objectives contained within the social studies standards as well as to demonstrate understanding of civics.
-All districts must complete the compliance form by May 15, 2017.
+The project-based civics assessments are developed by the district to ensure students demonstrate an understanding of civics and achieve the learning objectives contained within the social studies standards.
+All districts must complete the compliance form by May 15, 2018.

 Additionally, per state law (T.C.A. § 49-6-408A), students must Pass the United States citizenship and immigration test with at least a 70 percent during the student’s high school career (i.e., grades 9-12).
 Schools in which all seniors earning a regular diploma and also earn a passing grade (70 percent or higher) on the U.S. civics test will be recognized by the department as a U.S. Civics All-Star School.
 All districts are required to submit their compliance form by June 15 for their 2018 graduating seniors.